 Fina reveals that Ramirez is a Silvite like her.
 She also explains that Ramirez was the best warrior of the Silvite Civilization, he could channel the power of the Silver Moon through his sword, making it sharp enough to cut through light.
 She tells Vyse, Aika, and Enrique about how they grew up together and were best friends.
-He treated her like a little sister, and he wasn't so heartless as he is now.
-When they heard how the Valuans were trying to awaken the gigas, Ramirez was the one who volunteered to stop them, and he left her to search for the moon crystals...alone...
+He was like an older brother to her.
+When they heard how the Valuans were trying to awaken the gigas, Ramirez was the one who volunteered to stop them, and he left her to search for the moon crystals on his own.
 She couldn't bring herself to believe that Ramirez would join the Valuan Armada, the very people he was sent there to stop.
 She wonders what changed him this way and hopes that the old Ramirez isn't gone forever.

-If the player decides to complete the Moonfish/ Piastol side quests, then they can reveal more of Ramirez's back story and what changed him so drastically.
+If the player decides to complete the Moonfish/ Piastol side quests, then they can reveal more of Ramirez's back story and what had changed.
 After some progression in the side quests, Doc will reveal that he used to be close friends with Ramirez, and that they both worked for Lord Admiral Mendosa.
-When they found Ramirez, he was wearing strange clothes (Silvite clothing, like Fina's), and he was piloting a strange ship (Silvite ship, like Fina's).
+When they found Ramirez, he was wearing strange clothes, and he was piloting a strange ship.
 They managed to rescue him when his ship crashed.
-He reveals that Ramirez was pretty naive and didn't understand a lot of things in Arcadia (much like Fina when she first arrived in this world) but he was such a kind person and a strong warrior.
+He reveals that Ramirez was pretty naive and didn't understand a lot of things in Arcadia (much like Fina when she first arrived in this world) but he was a kind person and a strong warrior.
 Mendosa even praised Doc and Ramirez one time, saying that he wished he had two sons like them (to which Doc replies that Mendosa already has two daughters, why would he need sons?) which made Ramirez happy.

 After more progression in the side quests, Doc also explains how Ramirez met Galcian for the first time.
-They went to Ixa'taka, the continent that Admiral Galcian had conquered and was watched over by Mendosa.
-Ramirez had expressed concern over how the Ixa'takans were being treated like slaves and forced to do such hard labor in the mines, so Mendosa promised him that he would talk to Empress Teodora about it.
-Afterwards, Ramirez confronts Galcian for treating the Ixa'takans this way in rage, so Doc has to hold him back.
-Then, Galcian mocks Ramirez for being so naive and putting so much trust in a person.
-He tells him that people will only betray you, but power will not and advises Ramirez to find him when he realizes it.
-Before he leaves, he asks Ramirez why the Ixa'takans are still treated like slaves and tells him to talk to Mendosa, who Ramirez naively trusts so much.
+They went to Ixa'taka, the continent that Admiral Galcian had conquered Mendosa monitored.
+Ramirez had expressed concern over how the Ixa'takans were being treated like slaves and forced to do hard labor in the mines, so Mendosa promised him that he would consult Empress Teodora on the matter.
+Afterwards, Ramirez confronts Galcian for treating the Ixa'takans this way in rage, so Doc has to restrain him.
+Galcian mocks Ramirez for being naive and putting so much trust in one person.
+He tells him that people will only betray you, however, power will not and advises Ramirez to find him when he realizes it.
+Before he leaves, he asks Ramirez why the Ixa'takans are still treated like slaves and suggests he talk to Mendosa, who Ramirez naively trusts so much.
 Doc then explains to Fina that maybe if he had stopped Ramirez from meeting Galcian, then maybe he wouldn't have changed the way he did, so he regrets it.

 More progression in the side quests, Doc then explains what changed Ramirez.
 After meeting Galcian, Ramirez investigates the matter of the slavery and asks Mendosa if he was the one who was truly treating the Ixa'takans this way and didn't tell Empress Teodora of their treatment.
-Mendosa says that he can't lie to Ramirez, so he reveals that, yes, he hadn't told Empress Teodora about how the Ixa'takans are treated because he would be signing his own death warrant if he did.
-Then, he reveals that he had been making the Ixa'takans work longer hours in the Moonstone Mountains and pocketed the extra profit for himself.
+Mendosa says that he can't lie to Ramirez, so he explains that, yes, he hadn't told Empress Teodora about how the Ixa'takans are treated.
+He had been making the Ixa'takans work longer hours in the Moonstone Mountains, so that he could pocket the extra profit for himself.
 Now that Ramirez knows this, Mendosa calls in the guards to execute the Silvite.
-Ramirez, betrayed and experiencing his world falling apart as everything he believed in was a lie, kills every single last one of them, especially Mendosa.
-Doc ran into the room and saw everything in flames as they surrounded Ramirez, who had his sword out.
+Ramirez, betrayed and experiencing his world falling apart, kills every single one of them, including Mendosa.
+Doc ran into the room and saw everything in flames as they surrounded Ramirez.
 He tells Ramirez that they should leave, but Ramirez tells him that the Ramirez he knew is now dead, and he was dead once he drew his sword.
-Doc grabs Maria and hurries to a lifeboat to save her as Ramirez leaves to find Galcian.
+Doc grabs Maria and hurries to a lifeboat to save her as Ramirez presumably left to find Galcian.

 Near the end of the game, Ramirez will tell Fina how he changed.
-He says that when the Silvite Elders briefed him on the mission they were on, they were supposed to find all the moon crystals, yes, but that's because the Elders were going to call down the Rains of Destruction to destroy Arcadia, and they were the ones who called down the Rains of Destruction all those years ago.
+He says that when the Silvite Elders briefed him on the mission they were on, they were supposed to find all the moon crystals, yes, but that's because the Elders were going to call down the Rains of Destruction to destroy Arcadia.
+In fact, they were the ones who called down the Rains of Destruction all those years ago.
 Fina believes that he's lying, but he tells her that while he was told the truth, she was the one who was told lies.
 Ramirez then continues further that he did not want to call down the Rains of Destruction, but when he served Lord Galcian, he got a look at how the people of Arcadia really are.
-Since he was in Upper Valua (the worst place to get a first impression; those people are awful), he draws the conclusion that the people of this world are shallow and petty and greedy, so they deserved to be wiped out of existence.
+Since his time in Upper Valua (a city bathed in corruption), he draws the conclusion that the people of this world are shallow and petty and greedy, so they deserved to be wiped out of existence.

 Ramirez then shows Fina further proof that the Elders lied to her when he reveals that all Silvites are born with a little piece of the Silver Moon Crystal inside of them and shows where his is located.
 Fina, of course, was never told that.
 He then tells them that if the moon crystal is taken out, then the person will die because that crystal is their very life force.
-He then tries to kill Fina to take her moon crystal, but he is foiled by Gilder and Clara who shoot him with a cannon (but missed because Ramirez dodged it).
+He then tries to kill Fina to take her moon crystal, but he is foiled by Gilder and Clara who shoot at him with a cannon.
 Ramirez then leaves with the other five moon crystals that he had already taken from Vyse and company.

-Ramirez is later seen killing one of the Silvite Elders and takes his Moon Crystal, bringing it to Galcian, who says that he could never kill Ramirez and take his Moon Crystal as he is too valuable to him.
+Ramirez is later seen killing one of the Silvite Elders and takes his Moon Crystal, bringing it to Galcian, who says that he could never kill Ramirez to take his Moon Crystal as he is too valuable to him.
 The two then escape, and later raise Soltis.
 After Galcian calls down the Rains of Destruction on Valua, he goes to the other countries to negotiate their surrenders, and Ramirez asks if he could accompany him.
 Galcian tells him to stay in Soltis to call down the Rains of Destruction when needed, and then leaves.
-After Galcian dies, Ramirez cries and in his anger, attempts to call down the Rains of Destruction on the whole world.
+After Galcian dies, Ramirez mourns for a moment before flying into a rage and attempts to call down the Rains of Destruction on all of Arcadia.
 He is stopped by the Silvite Elders who drop the Silver Shrine on Soltis and shatter both the shield and instrument for activating the Rains of Destruction.

 Vyse and company must now defeat Ramirez.
-Ramirez is still on the ground, and he questions why they killed Lord Galcian.
-Then he says that they killed the only person in the world who could have saved this pitiful world, so they should die too.
+Ramirez is still in mourning, and he questions why they killed Lord Galcian.
+To him, they killed the only person in the world who could have saved this pitiful world, so they should die too.
 After fighting him, Fina tells him that she doesn't want to fight him anymore.
 Ramirez tells her that the Ramirez she knew is dead.
 He then commits suicide by offering his moon crystal to Zelos, both awakening and merging with it to Fina's horror.
-After Fina and Vyse defeat Zelos, they see with horror that something had crashed onto the deck of the Delphinus.
-That something is half Zelos and half Ramirez, and Ramirez looks marionette-like.
+After Fina and Vyse defeat Zelos, they find something had crashed onto the deck of the Delphinus.
+That something is half Zelos and half Ramirez.
 After Fina and company defeat this form as well, Ramirez dies and leaves behind his Silver Moon Crystal.
 Vyse states that Ramirez was born in the sky and died in the sky, and it is Air Pirate custom to return a body where it belongs.
 With Fina's consent, Vyse tells Ramirez to rest in peace and throws the Silvite's Moon Crystal into the sky.

 How He Meets Vyse and Company

 Ramirez is first seen by Admiral Galcian's side, both of them talking.
 Since then, he is always seen near Galcian, and addresses him as "Lord Galcian".
 After some progression in the storyline, Galcian had fired Alfonso and promoted Ramirez to be the Sixth Admiral of the Armada.
 Fina also mentions his name from time to time, but whatever Ramirez says usually revolves around giving orders or asking Galcian if anything is needed of him.
 Later, Ramirez is in his flagship, The Monoceros, and he tries to kill Vyse and company by circling behind them when they have used the harpoon cannon on Rhaknam and fires at them.
-He continues firing at the Little Jack as Drachma helps everyone else escape, but ultimately stays on the ship even though it's on flames.
-If that wasn't enough, he also fires at the lifeboats that Vyse, Aika, and Fina escape on.
+He continues firing at the Little Jack as Drachma helps everyone else escape, but Drachma ultimately stays on the ship even though it's on flames.
+He then fires at the lifeboats that Vyse, Aika, and Fina escape on.

 As an opponent...